grey-eye/talking-heads/README.md

 At this point we have access to both networks' structure and weights, but we still need to extract the activations of certain intermediate layers, which we do with the `VGG_Activations` module that we implemented in the same package.

 #### Loss ADV
-The adversary component of the loss function, is simply the realism score produced by the Discriminator when fed a generated image, which needs to be maximized.
-This value is also modified by the Loss FM.
-However, it's not clear by reading the paper what this loss represents and how it is calculated.
-They only say that it's calculated using the intermediate activations of the Discriminator.
-For now, we've ignored this component.
+The adversary component of the loss function has two components:
+ * The realism score produced by the Discriminator when fed a generated image, which needs to be maximized.
+ * The Feature Matching loss as proposed in [High-Resolution Image Synthesis and Semantic Manipulation with Conditional GANs](https://arxiv.org/pdf/1711.11585v2.pdf).

 #### Loss MCH
 This matching loss is supposed to encourage the columns of the W matrix in the Discriminator to resemble the encodings of the Embedder network.
 In their experiments, they found that they could still produce good results (especially for one shot talking head models) when not using this component, although by ignoring it, it's not possible to perform fine-tuning.
 So for now, we've also ignored it, but it's implemented.